 Colon

-The colon can be used to introduce lists and information, separate main clauses and to add emphasis to information.
-It is used with numbers and in formal and informal written correspondence.
-You can read about these uses and more by clicking on the tabs below.
+Use a colon to introduce lists and information, separate main clauses and add emphasis.
+We also use colons with numbers and in formal and informal written correspondence.
+Click on the tabs below to learn the different ways to use colons in English texts.

 Content